meahmed/Sahih-Bukhari-JSON/README.md

 # Sahih-Bukhari-JSON

 Using beautifulSoup, I wrote this web scraper python script to get data from **sahih bukhari** website https://sunnah.com/bukhari/
-It traverses through books and chapters of the Sahih Bukhari and extracts the data and saves to a organozed Directory based JSON files
+It traverses through books and chapters of the Sahih Bukhari and extracts the data and saves to a organized Directory based JSON files
 BUKHARI
 |_____BOOK_1
       |_______Book_1.json